 The information contained herein is not a complete analysis of every material fact respecting Evokanna LLC and subsidiaries Evokanna Grow LLC and Evokanna Labs LLC ("Evokanna"), hereinafter collectively referred to as the "Company," nor any Financing Debenture or Equity Offering.
 This Term Sheet, the Executive Summary/Pitch Deck, the Business Plan, the Financial Statement Projections, the Debenture Instrument and the Subscription Agreement (hereinafter referred to collectively as (the "Company's Offering Documents") contains forward-looking statements, which involve risks and uncertainties, including forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995; §27A of the Securities Act of 1933 and; §21E of the Securities Act of 1934.
-The Company's Offering Documents forward-looking statements that relate to the business plans, programs and trends; results of future operations, uses of future earnings; satisfaction of future cash requirements; funding of future growth; acquisition plans; future market, business and operations of the Company.
+The Company's Offering Documents contains forward-looking statements that relate to the business plans, programs and trends; results of future operations; uses of future earnings; satisfaction of future cash requirements; funding of future growth; acquisition plans; future market, business and operations of the Company.
 Words or phrases such as "will," "hope," "expect," "intend," "plan," or similar expressions generally are intended to identify forward-looking statements.
 Those statements involve substantial risks and uncertainties that could cause actual results to differ materially from the results discussed herein.
-Examples of forward-looking statements include, but are not limited to, statements regarding: (i) the adequacy of a Startup's funding to meet its future needs, (ii) the revenue and expenses expected over the life of the Startup, (iii) the market for a Startup's business and performance, the economy and other future conditions and forecasts of future events, circumstances and results.
-As with any projection or forecast, forward-looking statements are inherently susceptible to uncertainties that may affect the Company's outpace and results of operations include the following:
+Examples of forward-looking statements include, but are not limited to, statements regarding: (i) the adequacy of a Startup's funding to meet its future needs, (ii) the revenue and expenses expected over the life of the Startup, (iii) the market for a Startup's goods or services, or (iv) other similar matters.
+Each Startup's forward-looking statements are based on management's current expectations and assumptions regarding the Startup's business and performance, the economy and other future conditions and forecasts of future events, circumstances and results.
+As with any projection or forecast, forward-looking statements are

-- · recent and future changes in technology, services and standards; - changes in consumer behavior; - · changes in a Startup's plans, initiatives and strategies, and consumer acceptance thereof; - changes in the plans, initiatives and strategies of the third parties that are necessary or important to the Startup's success; - competitive pressures, including as a result of changes in technology; - · changes in the Massachusetts Cannabis Control Commission rules and regulations; - · changes in the Massachusetts Social Equity Program; - the Startup's ability to deal effectively with economic slowdowns or other economic or market difficulties; - · increased volatility or decreased liquidity in the capital markets, including any limitation on the Startup's ability to access - the capital markets for debt securities, refinance its outstanding indebtedness or obtain equity, debt or bank financings on acceptable terms; - · the failure to meet earnings expectations; - · the adequacy of the Startup's risk management framework; - changes in U.S. GAAP or other applicable accounting policies; - the impact of terrorist acts, hostilities, natural disasters (including extreme weather) and pandemic viruses; a disruption or failure of the Startup's or its vendors' network and information systems or other technology on which the Company's businesses rely; - · changes in tax, federal communication and other laws and regulations; - · changes in foreign exchange rates and in the stability and existence of foreign currencies; and - · other risks and uncertainties which may or may not be specifically discussed in materials provided to Investors.
+- · recent and future changes in technology, services and standards; - changes in consumer behavior; - · changes in a Startup's plans, initiatives and strategies, and consumer acceptance thereof; - · changes in the plans, initiatives and strategies of the third parties that are necessary or important to the Startup's success; - competitive pressures, including as a result of changes in technology; - · changes in the Massachusetts Cannabis Control Commission rules and regulations; - · changes in the Massachusetts Social Equity Program; - the Startup's ability to deal effectively with economic slowdowns or other economic or market difficulties; - · increased volatility or decreased liquidity in the capital markets, including any limitation on the Startup's ability to access - the capital markets for debt securities, refinance its outstanding indebtedness or obtain equity, debt or bank financings on acceptable terms; - the failure to meet earnings expectations; - the adequacy of the Startup's risk management framework; - changes in U.S. GAAP or other applicable accounting policies; - the impact of terrorist acts, hostilities, natural disasters (including extreme weather) and pandemic viruses; a disruption or failure of the Startup's or its vendors' network and information systems or other technology on which the Company's businesses rely; - · changes in tax, federal communication and other laws and regulations; - · changes in foreign exchange rates and in the stability and existence of foreign currencies; and - · other risks and uncertainties which may or may not be specifically discussed in materials provided to Investors.